CANDELbio/pret-prepare/docs/prepare.md

 ```

 For each attribute in the path, we must resolve partial UID context segments from each.
 So in the case above, we need the dataset
 identifier, the subject identifier, and the therapy identifier.
 Attributes used for context ID are specified in the metamodel.
-While there are a few entries into UID resolution, all currently falls back to `resolve-uid` in the code, currently [here](https://github.com/ParkerICI/pret/blob/master/src/org/parkerici/pret/import/engine/parse/data.clj#L111-L136).
+While there are a few entries into UID resolution, all currently falls back to `resolve-uid` in the code.

 The code iterates through the context stack, prepending relevant portions of the UID when necessary.
 Any context prefix must be a data literal,
 but the resolution of which of these matters for certain entities because, due to where they are nested, an entity may refer to e.g. therapies